 On the contrary, Windows web hosting is ideal for individuals who are working for large enterprises and want to build more complex websites based on .Net, ASP, Sharepoint, Visual Basic, MS Access and MS SQL.

-The truth is, either you go for a Linux web hosting or Windows hosting, it’s about your own preference and site demands.
+The truth is, whether you go for a Linux web hosting or Windows hosting, it’s about your own preference and site demands.
 While others settle for Linux, some people prefer Windows hosting.
 And that is entirely normal for every business as each has different requirements.
 It’s about finding the perfect fit that will help you upscale your business without compromising quality and convenience.

 Which type of web hosting did you choose?